The Spaceship

 The Spaceship is a science fiction comedy set in the year 2104 and onwards that premiered on BBC Radio 7 over the course of five days during the last week of June 2005.
 It was written by Paul Barnhill and Neil Warhurst and was directed by Sally Avens.

 A second series of The Spaceship began broadcasting on 25 February 2008, with the first series repeated again in the week prior to broadcast.
-In this series the Really Invincible was upgraded to version 3.2.8.

 In the year 2104 a fleet of research cruisers were launched into space.
 Their mission: to seek out new life.
 With every moment on board preserved by wall-to-wall monitoring and transmitted over time back to Earth, we’ve been allowed access to one of these ships: The Really Invincible III, Macclesfield Division.
 What you are about to hear took place, live, four years ago, seventy thousand light years from home.